The Night Comes for Us: Plot

 The Operator returns to Ito's apartment in an attempt to get Reina to a safe location, while Ito travels to the warehouse and slaughters all the Triad henchmen there.
 As more henchmen arrive at Ito's apartment to kill him, The Operator kills them all in quick fashion.
-When Elena and Alma also arrive, The Operator engages in a brutal fight with them but manages to kill both Elena and Alma.
+When Elena and Alma also arrive, The Operator engages in a brutal fight with them, but manages to kill both.
+Alma is strangled to death with her own razor string and Elena is disemboweled after a bloody knife fight.
 Arian takes out a sniper who was about to kill Ito.
 The two talk about their former lives, and Arian's intention to join the Six Seas.
 In a long and brutal fight, both are severely wounded.
 Ito finally gains the upper hand but instead of killing Arian, he leaves.

 Chien Wu arrives and insults Arian for his failure to kill Ito a second time.
-Arian tries to shoot him but finds that he is out of bullets.
+Arian tries to shoot him, but finds that he is out of bullets.
 Chien Wu has Arian executed with the help of six hitmen led by Arian's assistant, presumably hinting that the assistant is the new Six Seas member in Ito's place.
 The Operator safely guides Reina to Ito and leaves.
-Ito puts Reina on a departing ship but does not board himself.
-After they mutually wave goodbye for the last time, Ito, badly wounded, gets in his car before spotting Chien Wu and more Triad members henchmen in front of him.
-Ito, grinning savagely, drives his car toward them as they open fire.
-His fate and the Triads are left unknown.
+Ito puts Reina on a departing ship, but does not board himself.
+After they mutually wave goodbye for the last time, Ito, who is badly wounded, gets in his car before spotting Chien Wu and more Triad members henchmen in front of him.
+Grinning savagely, Ito drives his car toward them as they open fire, where his fate and the Triads are left unknown.